christiandudel/dtms/README.md

 ## Acknowledgements

-We thank Peng Li, Andreas Ljungström, Alessandro Feraldi, Aapo Hiilamo, Daniel Schneider, Donata Stonkute, Marcus Ebeling, Flavia Mazzeo, and Angelo Lorenti for helpful comments, suggestions, and code snippets.
-All errors remain our own.
+Peng Li, Andreas Ljungström, Alessandro Feraldi, Aapo Hiilamo, Daniel Schneider, Donata Stonkute, Marcus Ebeling, Flavia Mazzeo, and Angelo Lorenti provided helpful comments, suggestions, and code.
+They are not responsible for any errors.

 ## Citation